osxmidi/SFZero-X/README.md

 The lv2 version needs JUCE lv2 from the lv2 branch at https://github.com/lv2-porting-project/JUCE

 sudo apt-get install lv2-dev

+Make the Projucer and save the project as above.

 Copy/replace the contents of the JUCE modules folder to the plugin/JuceLibraryCode/modules folder